codeworks-datascience/workshop-deep-learning/README.md

-# Test for data science candidates
+### This repository contains a deep learning test for data science candidates